Community Colleges and Homeland Security

 Some of the newer courses fostered by many community colleges revolve around the concept of cyber-security.
 We live in an increasingly digital age.
 Computers are a fact of life, and many people – many governments – keep important, even vital, information on them.
 It stands to reason, then, that those computers and that information would be the target of a terrorist attack.

 Many community colleges, sensing the need for more security, have developed cyber-security programs as a result.
 One aspect of these programs teaches students how to create computer programs that will act as a guard or a shield against outside attacks, helping to keep America’s computer infrastructure safe.
-Considering how often we individuals have to deal with virus alerts or warnings, it is no wonder why having secure computers is a chief importance to our government.
-It is also no surprise that communities colleges, the institutions that serve our communities so well, is leading the charge in this major Homeland Security issue.
+Considering how often we individuals have to deal with virus alerts or warnings, it is no wonder why having secure computers is of chief importance to our government.
+It is also no surprise that communities colleges, the institutions that serve our communities so well, are leading the charge in this major Homeland Security issue.
 In fact, these programs have become so popular and so in-demand that many community colleges offer cyber-security degrees and certificates.

 Updated Nursing Programs

 The adage, “evolve or die” still holds true.
 It is a harsh idea, but one that has been a part of our world for centuries.
-Either an organism learns to adapt to its every changing surroundings or it perishes.
-Keeping at the forefront of advancements, community colleges are usually the first to change, and that keeps them vibrant, necessary members their communities.
+Either an organism learns to adapt to its ever-changing surroundings or it perishes.
+Keeping at the forefront of advancements, community colleges are usually the first to change, and that keeps them vibrant, necessary members of their communities.
 Case in point: after the tragedies of 9/11 and Hurricane Katrina, many community colleges revamped their nursing programs.

 Nursing programs have been the life-blood of many community colleges, and they continue to be so.
 Now, however, many nursing programs have adapted to the changes generated by Homeland Security concerns, and they now teach mass emergency issues and triage training, allowing community college graduates to be at the forefront of any local – or national – emergency.
 For example, the Homeland Security Management Institute at Monroe Community College specifically offers classes in “disaster and emergency medical, health, and hygiene.”
 These courses ensure that modern nurses can effectively address the challenges of mass disasters or attacks.